keptn/keptn.github.io/content/docs/0.18.x/manage/tasks/index.md

   * Set (or add if missing) the value of `data.status` to `errored` and the value of `data.result` to `fail`.
   * Change the value of `type` to have the `finished` suffix instead of `started`.
-* Then authenticate the API via the API token as discussed in [Access the API](../../reference/eference/api/#access-the-keptn-api) and you can fire it.
+* Authenticate the API via the API token as discussed in [Access the API](../../reference/api/#access-the-keptn-api) and you can fire it.

-* This sends a `finished` event for your action, marking the task as failed.
+This sends a `finished` event for your action, marking the task as failed.